 Enough is enough.
 It's time for Americans to fight back and reclaim their Internet independence!
-Use the best VPN for USA to keep your Internet activities private from your ISP and snoops.

 On April 3, US President Donald Trump signed the repeal of the Obama-era broadband privacy rules constituting a victory for Internet service providers (ISPs) and a blow to users’ ability to control their sensitive data.